devstaff-crete/DevStaff-Heraklion/README.md

 ## Chat Rooms :speech_balloon:

-The community uses a few different chatrooms based on [Slack](https://devstaff.slack.com/signup).
+The community uses a few different chatrooms based on [Slack](https://devstaff.slack.com/signup) for our online daily chat.
+You can find there the latest tech news, interesting articles, random pieces of information and a lot of heated discussions!
+Drop an email to [info@devstaff.gr](mailto:info@devstaff.gr?subject:Slack Invite), so we can send you an invite.
 Use one of them to contact us!

 * [The Official DevStaff-Heraklion chatroom](https://devstaff.slack.com/messages/general/)
 * [Το Καφενείο](https://devstaff.slack.com/messages/random/)